Zeta Phi Chapter

 Brother Coulon honored Omega with his brilliant mind and his unwavering dedication to the vision of our Founders and to our Cardinal Principles.
 He was never shy to express his thoughts or feelings.
 “A society grows great when old men plant trees whose shade they know they shall never sit in,” was among his favorite expressions.

 A once sturdy tree in the forest of Omega has fallen.
 Burnel Coulon was a true and loyal son of Omega.
 At 89 years-old, Brother Coulon entered Omega Chapter on Wednesday, August 29, 2018.

-Biannual conference for the fraternity, and will attract prominent African American men from around the U.S. The Leadership Conference is expected to bring 5,000 attendees with an estimated economic impact of nearly $600,000.
+The Grand Conclave is a biannual conference hosted by the fraternity.
+The Tampa Conclave will attract prominent African American men from around the U.S. It is projected to be the largest Conclave ever where it will bring 8,000 attendees with an estimated economic impact of nearly $800,000.